T354 - Week 5 - Spring 2014

 Render out a smaller sized H.264, square pixel version (E.g. 960 x 540) called "inclass".
 Place it in your Week5 folder.

 - Design and animate a graphic with a specific purpose for TV or the web.
-(This could be the opening of a demo reel, a promo for an event, a station ID, a commercial, etc.) Be sure to put design principles to work (Rule of thirds, C.R.A.P., etc.)
+(This could be the opening of a demo reel, an ad for a specific cause, event, or even a coporate ID, or commercial, etc.) Be sure to put design principles to work (Rule of thirds, C.R.A.P., etc.)

 - Be sure to state the specific purpose & application (web or TV) on your critique form.